 A medical Diagnosis is made by a psychologist, developmental pediatrician, or a specialized physician based on an assessment of symptoms and diagnostic tests.
 According to the Autism Society, a medical diagnosis of Autism Spectrum disorder is most frequently made according to the Diagnostic and Statistical Manual(DSM-5, release,2013) of the American Psychiatric Association.
 This manual guides physicians criteria in diagnosing Autism Spectrum disorder according to a specific set of criteria.

 A team makes educational determinations of various of school professionals.
 The evaluation results are reviewed by the team and the parents to determine whether a student qualifies for special education and related services under the related services under the Individuals with Disabilities Education Act(IDEA)(Hawkins, 2009).
 A school determination is not the same as a medical determination and often will not qualify the student for therapy and outside support; however, child's if you believe your child might need to be seen by a healthcare professional, you can make a formal request to your child's a school.

-Late autism diagnosis are becoming more common as more information about autism is made readily available There are many reason why people may seek out diagnosis as adults, and the pathways for this are not always clear or accessible.
-Our mission at JAS is to fight for early detection if possible and if not possible we will fight for adult diagnosis and support.
+Late autism diagnosis is becoming more common as more information about autism is made readily available.
+People may seek out diagnosis as adults for many reasons, and the pathways for this are not always clear or accessible.
+Our mission at JAS is to fight for early detection if possible, and if not, we will likely battle for adult diagnosis and support.
 We will help find access to a professional who can conduct these assessments.